-When you graduate, you’re automatically placed on the Standard Repayment Plan, where you have a fixed payment and will pay off your loan within 10 years.
-If you’re struggling with your payments, you can change your loan repayment plan anytime, for free, to one of the following:
+When you graduate, you’re automatically placed on the standard repayment plan, where you have a fixed payment and will pay off your loan within 10 years.
+But if you’re struggling with your payments, you can change your loan repayment plan anytime (for free) to one of the following:

-- Graduated Repayment Plan: Payments start low and increase over time.
+- Graduated repayment plan: Payments start low and increase over time (every two years).
 You’ll still pay off the loan within 10 years, but you’ll pay more in interest.
 (If you have a consolidation loan, you can have up to 30 years to pay it off, depending on the amount.)

 - Extended repayment plan: Your payment plan is extended to 25 years.
 You’ll have much lower monthly payments, but you’ll pay back more over the length of your repayment.

-- Income-Driven Repayment Plan (IDR): The government extends your repayment term to 20 or 25 years and caps your payments at a percentage of your income.
-If your income increases, so do your monthly payments.
+- Income-driven repayment plan (IDR): The government extends your repayment term to 20 or 25 years and caps your payments at a percentage of your income — so if your income increases, so do your monthly payments.
 There are four IDR plans: Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), Income-Contingent Repayment (ICR), and Income-Based Repayment (IBR).

 Although reducing your monthly payment sounds attractive, alternative repayment plans can cost you thousands in the long run.
 Extending your repayment period will cause more interest to accrue, adding to your loan balance.